unicef/publicgoods-toolkit/procurement.md

-KEY RECOMMENDATION: No matter what happens with intellectual property rights at the contracting stage, " + client + " must have the ability to deploy, distribute, and modify the software under a suitable open source license.
+KEY RECOMMENDATION: No matter what happens with intellectual property rights at the contracting stage, " + client + " must have the ability to deploy, distribute, and modify the software under a suitable open-source license.

-For third-party open source software, this means that an agency must receive that software, clearly labeled, in a manner compliant with their original open source license and under terms that are compatible with the intended license of the final product.
-For code written by the vendor for other engagements and not paid for by the contracting agency, this means delivered to the agency under open source license that allows redistribution under the intended license of the final product.
+For third-party open-source software, this means that an agency must receive that software, clearly labeled, in a manner compliant with their original open-source license and under terms that are compatible with the intended license of the final product.
+For code written by the vendor for other engagements and not paid for by the contracting agency, this means delivered to the agency under an open-source license that allows redistribution under the intended license of the final product.
 There is no need for an agency to gain exclusive rights to these classes of software.